All Products

 FROM information_schema.tasks_history

-WHERE ds='<date partition of job execution>' AND inst_id='<inst_id>';
+WHERE ds = '<date partition of job execution>' AND inst_id = '<inst_id>';

--- Analyze job growth trends.
+-- Identify job growth trends by signature.

 SELECT signature